From Home Education to Higher Education

-According to Corin Goodwin, Executive Director of Gifted Homeschoolers Forum, “Homeschool families are so diverse that any generalization is going to include misconceptions.”
+According to Corin Goodwin, “Homeschool families are so diverse that any generalization is going to include misconceptions.”
 With regard to college entrance, many people think that homeschoolers will encounter more issues in transitioning to college than their public school counterparts.
 This line of thinking extends to believing homeschoolers will lack the ability to deal with schedules and routines in college which simply is not the case.
 Corin added, “In fact, they often do better because they are self-motivated and have not had their curiosity suppressed.”

 How are homeschoolers viewed by colleges and universities?
 Lori explained, “Colleges and universities not only accept homeschoolers; in many cases they’re actually seeking them out!
 In researching my book, the most FAQ that came up from admissions officers was, ‘Where can I find more homeschoolers?’
 Other hurdles included misperceptions in college admissions community including “Mom grades” on transcripts and academic “rigor.”

 Regarding the college application process, Lori told us, “For any student, finding schools that are a good fit for their goals and interests is the most important part of the process.
 In applications, admission officers want to see how homeschoolers have taken advantage of the flexibility and freedom that comes with educational choice.”